-Thermoluminescent dosimeters (TLDs), alpha track detectors (ATDs), and particulate air filters will be used in various combinations at the SLDS to monitor gamma exposure levels, radon, and airborne particulate radionuclide emissions (exclusive of radon).
+TLDs, ATDs, and particulate air filters will be used in various combinations at the SLDS to monitor gamma exposure levels, radon, and airborne particulate radionuclide emissions (exclusive of radon).
 Data from these measurements will be converted into an effective dose equivalent.
 In compliance with regulatory requirements, an annual NESHAP report will be submitted to the USEPA.